Photonic time crystals: Theory and applications: Introducing spatial periodicity in PTCs: Spatiotemporal photonic crystals

 Next, the authors of \cite{lustig2018topological} studied the topological edge state of the system that consists of two different PTCs with different topology occurring one after the other (see Fig.~\ref{fig:topological1}(b)).
 Note that the first PTC has $\varepsilon_1=3$ for time $t_1=0.5T_\mathrm{m}$ and $\varepsilon_2=1$ for time $t_2=0.5T_\mathrm{m}$.
 On the other hand, the second PTC has $\varepsilon_1=1$ for time $t_1=0.5T_\mathrm{m}$ and $\varepsilon_2=3$ for time $t_2=0.5T_\mathrm{m}$.
 Further, the interface of the two PTCs occurs at the time $t_\mathrm{edge}=8T$.
 Clearly, the two PTCs shown in Fig.~\ref{fig:topological1}(b) have the same bandgaps but different topologies.
 For such a system, \cite{lustig2018topological} report a topological edge state as an eigenstate.
 The corresponding edge state is shown in Fig.~\ref{fig:topological1}(c).
 From Fig.~\ref{fig:topological1}(c), we observe that for the topological edge state, the field $|\mathbf{D}|$ increases exponentially up to time $t=t_\mathrm{edge}$ followed by an exponential decay afterwards.
 Further, after the field amplitude has decayed it starts increasing again as a function of time.
+Note that such a topological edge state is robust with respect to the defects and impurities in the underlying time-varying system.